jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 I use AWS services as examples but we can switch these services for equivalents on other providers.

 ### Validation
-The validation on input needed is very minimal in this use case so I did not use any libraries but in a production environment with more complex input into or out of the API I would use the Zod validation library.
+The validation on input needed is very minimal in this use case, so I did not use any libraries.
+However, in a production environment with more complex input into or out of the API, I would use the Zod validation library.

 ### Auth
 We only need a key to verify the ability to access for now.
 We don't need granular permissions on the JWT.
 We could expand later with granular permissions if the requirements change.

-I only implemented minimal auth as I do not know the full auth requirements currently.
+I only implemented minimal authentication as I do not know the full authentication requirements currently.
 I would also expand the security tests as I only added one type of common attack but would need to research more.

 ### Anti Detection Settings
-I have not applied any anti bot detection configurations (apart from sensible viewport and user agent) as running locally we are not likely to run in to these issues.
+I have not applied any anti-bot detection configurations (apart from sensible viewport and user agent) as running locally we are not likely to run into these issues.
 I have built the code so that it can be extended with proxies or even a hosted browser configured to avoid bot detection.
-There are further tools we can implement like making the headless browsers behavior more human through natural mouse movements, visiting other pages on the website and interacting with them.
-However even in production we should not spend time implementing solutions that are not yet needed or likely to be needed to keep in line with principles of YAGNI and KISS.
+There are further tools we can implement like making the headless browser's behaviour more human through natural mouse movements, visiting other pages on the website and interacting with them.
+However, even in production we should not spend time implementing solutions that are not yet needed or likely to be needed to keep in line with principles of YAGNI and KISS.

 ### Browser Pooling
-I have not implemented proper browser pooling this for this use case but in production we could pool and manage browsers using p-queue or similar if on an EC2.
+I have not implemented proper browser pooling for this use case, but in production we could pool and manage browsers using p-queue or similar if on an EC2.

-However, if on AWS lambdas we could pool and manage browsers separately to the lambdas although it is also not awful to just spin up a new browser in each lambda instance as the compute costs are not usually the bottleneck for cost (that is proxies) and the websites themselves are usually the bottleneck for performance.
+However, if on AWS Lambdas we could pool and manage browsers separately to the Lambdas, although it is also not awful to just spin up a new browser in each Lambda instance as the compute costs are not usually the bottleneck for cost (that is proxies) and the websites themselves are usually the bottleneck for performance.
 This would also allow us to easily handle using a new proxy on each connection which is sometimes needed.

-We could also create a browser pool in an EC2 and connect to it with the lambdas with 'puppeteer.connect' if we want to pool browsers on AWS lambdas.
-I would also need to research this more to understand the feasibility and trade offs of pooling browsers on aws lambda as this may not be a good idea in general as it eats in to the benefits of serverless.
+We could also create a browser pool in an EC2 and connect to it with the Lambdas with 'puppeteer.connect' if we want to pool browsers on AWS Lambdas.
+I would also need to research this more to understand the feasibility and trade-offs of pooling browsers on AWS Lambda as this may not be a good idea in general as it eats into the benefits of serverless.

 ### Using Puppeteer
 As the requirements specify using Puppeteer, I will implement the solution accordingly.
 However, sometimes it is very easy to implement a curl + HTML parser solution.
-I have only investigated ladbrookes and that website in particular seems to be easier to scrape using puppeteer although other websites may have more easily accessible APIs which would lend themselves to using fetch in the code.
+I have only investigated Ladbrokes and that website in particular seems to be easier to scrape using Puppeteer, although other websites may have more easily accessible APIs which would lend themselves to using fetch in the code.

 ### Deployment Architecture Implementation Approach
 For these requirements, unless otherwise specified, a serverless implementation would be optimal for development speed, maintenance, and cost efficiency.
 However, I have chosen to deploy this on an express server for ease of local development and displaying my understanding of creating an API which can be easily run and tested by anyone.